 This is an air roaster which uses electricity and is simple to use.
 It’s a great roaster for coffee snobs looking to have some fun at home, who are just getting started roasting their own beans.
 They’ll even be able to see the beans as they roast.

-Don't forget!
-You're going to need some green coffee beans to roast.
-These Ethiopian Yiracheffe beans come highly rated.
-They are Grade 1 green beans and the bags come in 4 sizes: 3, 5, 10, and 15 lbs.
+Don’t forget!
+You’re going to need some green coffee beans to roast.
+Ethiopian Yiracheffe beans are some of my favorites.

 5. The World Atlas of Coffee: From Beans to Brewing

 This book is definitely worth considering for your coffee snobs.
 It’s full of information about coffee, where it’s from, how it’s produced, how it’s roasted, tips for brewing and a lot more.